sherifmagdy32/gaming_os_tweaker/docs/RAM_GUIDE.md

 Using the right tooling, you may have all the information you need plus what to stress and find errors.

-By finding those errors, you can consult a documentation which would point what you would need to do, what timing you would need to adjust.
+By finding those errors, you can consult a document which would point what you would need to do, what timing you would need to adjust.

 Most complete guide in the url below.